Afreen89/connect4/README.md

 Challenges/Further improvements:

-1. The game is played in a terminal and player 1 doesn't win even if it makes a horizontal line of four.
+1. The game is played in terminal and player 1 doesn't win even if it makes a horizontal line of four.
 2. Add docstring
 3. testing